emdgroup/baybe/CONTRIBUTING.md

 1. Clone a [fork](https://github.com/emdgroup/BayBE/fork) of the repository to your local machine.

-1. Create and activate a virtual python environment using one of the supported python versions.
+1. Create and activate a virtual Python environment using one of the supported Python versions.

 1. Change into the root folder of the cloned repository and install an editable version including all development dependencies: